manvibharat/ControlExperiments/README.md

 2.System Identification
 3.Proportional Integrator Controller.

 This is inspired by previous implementation, however NXT models of LEGO are replaced by LEGO EV3 models.
-SO these set of codes are mainly designed for NPTEL MOOC Control Engineering Course.
+So these set of codes are mainly designed for NPTEL MOOC Control Engineering Course.
 And the codes are written in Python and micropython.
 Python for plotting and visualization, Micropython is the one which runs on the Lego EV3.